 Now I’m mid-thirties and well on my way to financial independence.
 I’m certainly not rich, but I have a plan to achieve my goals and am making progress every month.
 More importantly, on a daily basis I get to see behind the scenes of the finances of executives, CEOs, and entrepreneurs.
 I see the tactics and strategies that the rich use to build wealth, and I also see the pitfalls that even the wealthy sometimes fall into.

-So, the purpose for this site is to hopefully to help other young professionals along on the same journey, and to explore these topics together.
-I’ve been so blessed that I hope to give back a little through this site.
-Please note, nothing on this site is intended to be personal financial advice–just my own thoughts, views and experiences.
+So, the purpose for this site is to simply chronicle my own journey with regards to personal finance, and hopefully to also help other young professionals along on the way.
+It’s my investment journal, my place to think out loud, and share what I’m learning.
+Please note, nothing on this site is intended to be personal financial or investment advice–just my own thoughts, views and experiences.
 Please do your own research before making any financial decision, and consult with the appropriate professional when needed.

 P.S.
-The lawyers want me to include this disclaimer. 😉
+The lawyers also want me to include this disclaimer. 😉

 More random stuff about me: